 Data collection used to have a bad name.
 People avoided sharing personal information and the general thinking was that customers simply wouldn’t be willing to trade personal privacy for what was then seen as a minor convenience.

 My, how things change.

 As people have become increasingly comfortable with sharing various elements of their lives, companies have stepped up their response with better marketing and services in tune with each of their customers.
 While the collection of data is often painted as an impersonal and detached process, it actually allows business to customize and cater to their customers.
 It’s the modern way to deliver truly personal service.

 And it’s what customers want.
 While personal privacy is still important, customers are more than happy to give up bits of data to a company who uses it to deliver tailored information, offers or services.
-That’s one of the biggest reasons more and more companies – regardless of their size – are making data analytics and AI a top priority.
+That’s one of the biggest reasons more and more companies – regardless of their size – are making data sovereignty, analytics and AI a top priority.